cn0047/stash/ed/postgresql/README.md

 We can return multiple values from procedures.

+#### With

+WITH Queries aka Common Table Expressions (CTE) - defining temporary tables that exist just for one query.

 #### Window Functions

 Like aggregate functions but doesn't cause rows to become grouped into a single output row.